 The most common symptoms may or may not co-exist with physical symptoms.
 They include the following:

 The symptoms of PMDD may look like other conditions or medical problems, such as a thyroid condition, depression, or an anxiety disorder.
-Always talk with a healthcare clinician for a diagnosis.
+WCWCW can help.
+Call our office or book an appointment online today.

 Over the course of a year, during most menstrual cycles, 5 or more of the following symptoms must be present: